benjaminleon/computer_usage_statistics/README.md

-# computer_usage_statistics
+## computer_usage_statistics
 Keeps track of what hours of the day the computer is running and logged in on the user.
 It requires Python  and unix/linux.
 Tested on Linux Mint 17 and python 2.7.

 In the current setup (which is easy to modify), Cronjob runs a script 4 times per hour which increments the count for that hour in a histogram.
-An accompanying function prints an easily readable version of the histogram to the terminal.
+An accompanying function prints an easily readable version of the saved data to the terminal.

+## Motivation

+This project was created in an experiment with cronjobs.
+It also supports another project by finding the most likely hour for a scheduling event to occur.
+The project which needed this is found at www.github.com/benjiyo/song_list

-# Setting things up
+## Setting things up

 Run the installation script by navigating to the folder containing the files and enter `python installation.py` in your terminal.
 This will replace all occurences of PATH_TO_REPOSITORY with the actual path to the repository on your computer.